sini/dactyl-manuform-mini-keyboard/README.md

 Here is the list of features which have been added after the fork from the Dactyl Manuform Mini:

 - The use of sidenubs is disabled by default.
-Sidenub should be disabled if you use Kailh, and Outemu.
-If you use Cherry MX, Gateron or Zealios switches, you can enable the sidenubs.
 - Top surface is extra thick (3mm), so it can be printed with wooden PLA filament (which is brittle)
-- The TRSS hole is bigger for another type of female insert
+- The TRSS hole is bigger to use another type of female insert
 - The USB hole is bigger, so it can house an adapter.
-The adapter is to be printed separately.
+The adapter is to be designed and printed separately.
 At the moment the only adapter that has been made is an USB-C one.
 - The USB and TRSS holders have been removed

 ## Getting the case and bottom plate